Teaching ELLs: A Literacy Instruction Toolkit

 This class will be taught by

-Brendaly Torres is a Bronx native who has been serving her community as an educator for the past 11 years.
-She holds a B.A. in Sociology and an M.A.T in TESOL from CUNY Lehman College, and an extension in Students with Disabilities 7-12 from Mercy College.
-She has been supporting ELLs and teaching English as a New Language (ENL) for the past 7 years.
-She is currently an ENL teacher and instructional coach at East Bronx Academy for the Future, a small 6-12 public school in the Bronx.
+Brendaly Torres is a “Bronxite” who has been serving her community as an educator for the past 11 years.
+She holds a B.A. in sociology, an M.S.Ed in TESOL from CUNY Lehman College, and an extension in Students with Disabilities 7-12 from Mercy College.
+She has been supporting Multilingual Learners and teaching English as a New Language (ENL) for the past seven years.
+She is currently an ENL specialist and an instructional coach at East Bronx Academy for the Future, a small 6-12 public school in the Bronx.
 In her free time, she can be found reading a book, traveling, and being civically engaged.

 New Visions for Public Schools